 Space heaters work great in RVs as they are already portable and made to warm a single large room.

-The two main ways to power a space heater is electricity or fuel like propane or kerosene.
+The two main ways to power a space heater are electricity or fuel like propane or kerosene.

-There are also several styles of space heater including:
+There are also several styles of space heaters, including:

 - Infrared or radiant

-Each of the space heater styles emit heat differently so getting the right fit for your camper and personal comfort can take some trial and error when you don’t understand how each operate.
+Each of the space heater styles emits heat differently, so getting the right fit for your camper and personal comfort can take some trial and error when you don’t understand how each operates.